onflow/flow-cli/docs/super-commands.md

 ```
 > flow dev
 ```
-This will continuously watch for your project Cadence files and keep the deployed on emulator.
+This will continuously watch for your projects Cadence files for changes and keep them in sync with the deployed contracts on the emulator.

 The output will look something like:
 ```